 Think of it this way: a logo symbol is like a magnet that attracts people’s attention and gathers all their emotional associations with your company.
 Do you have to have a logo symbol?
 Not necessarily.
-But could it help you establish your brand identity when you’re just starting out?
+But could it help you establish your visual identity when you’re just starting out?
 For sure!

 Different types of logo symbols